dbohlender/canfar.github.io/docs/tutorial.md

 ssh [username]@batch.canfar.net
 {% endhighlight %}

 Let's write a submission file that will transfer the `mytutorial.bash` script to the execution host (a copy of your snapshot VM), and for each given CADC CFHT file id, will run a job.
 We will do it for 3 CFHT images with the file ids 1056215p, 1056216p and 1056217p.
 For this tutorial you will modify the configuration file listed below.
-Fire up your favorite editor to paste the following submission file:
+Fire up your favorite editor and paste the following text into a submission file:

 {% highlight text %}
 Universe   = vanilla
 should_transfer_files = YES
 when_to_transfer_output = ON_EXIT_OR_EVICT
+environment = "HOME=/home/[username]"
 RunAsOwner = True

 transfer_output_files = /dev/null

 Executable = mytutorial.bash